 - Effective communication between you and the user

-Personalization is a way of telling your users that they are valuable to you and you are committed to giving them the experience tailor-made for them.
-Before we understand how web personalization works, let's first understand the basics of web personalization.
+Personalization is a way of telling your users that they are valuable to you and you are committed to giving them the tailor-made experience they deserve.
+Before we understand how web in-line content works, let's first understand the basics of web personalization.

 A user's journey on your website or app helps in understanding the personalization that you can offer.
 It also helps understand your business's challenges when reaching out to the user and see how personalization can help you reach your end goal.
 However, before you start personalizing content for each user, there are some basic questions that you must seek answers for: